groonga/groonga/doc/source/install/others.rst

 Enables Apache Arrow features.

-The default is ``auto``. the features are enabled if Apache Arrow is installed on the system, otherwise disabled.
+The default is ``auto``.
+The features are enabled if Apache Arrow is installed on the system, otherwise disabled.

 When this parameter is expressly specified, Apache Arrow should be install on the system.